-I recently performed analysis for a media watchdog organization regarding Big Tech’s political machinations.
+I recently performed analysis for a media watchdog organization regarding Big Tech’s political influence.
 Consequently, I’ve received some (American) right-wing press cut.
 Not too happy that only one side of the aisle is paying attention to what, in my opinion, is a centrist concern, but I’ll take whatever attention (to the issue) that I can get.

 Disclosure: I’m somewhat of a leftist in political theory.
 But I value constitutional democracy over ideology.